BehindTheMusicTree/audiometa/CONTRIBUTING.md

 - Creating and managing hotfix branches for urgent production fixes
 - Updating the changelog (contributors should not modify `CHANGELOG.md`)
 - Managing the TODO list (contributors should open issues for new tasks; maintainers update `TODO.md`)
+- Managing repository automation (stale issues/PRs, auto-labeling, auto-assignment, etc.)

 _Note: Contributors can submit fixes for critical issues via feature branches.
 Maintainers may promote these to hotfix branches when urgent production fixes are needed._

+### Infrastructure & Automation Permissions

+**Repository automation policies (maintainer-only):**

+- Stale issues/PRs workflow (`.github/workflows/stale.yml`) - affects repository management policies
+- Auto-assignment workflows - affects review process
+- Other automation workflows that affect repository management

+**Auto-labeling configuration (contributors can suggest changes via PRs):**

+- Auto-labeling configuration (`.github/labeler.yml`) - contributors can suggest updates when adding new features/components
+- Example: If adding a new audio format handler, contributor can suggest adding label rules for that component
+- Maintainers review and approve label configuration changes

+**Why most automation is maintainer-only:**

+- These workflows implement repository policies and management decisions
+- Changes can affect how issues/PRs are handled, categorized, and maintained
+- They require understanding of project management strategy

+**What contributors can do:**

+- Suggest changes to auto-labeling configuration (`.github/labeler.yml`) via PRs, especially when adding new features/components
+- Suggest improvements or report issues with automation via GitHub Issues
+- Add/remove labels on their own issues and PRs (type labels like `bug`, `enhancement`, priority labels, etc.)
+- Discuss automation behavior in discussions or issues

+**What contributors cannot do:**

+- Modify automation workflows (stale, auto-assignment, etc.) - these are policy decisions
+- Create or delete repository labels (maintainer-only) - repository labels are the label definitions (like `bug`, `enhancement`, `id3v1`) that exist in the repository's label list
+- Modify labels on issues/PRs they didn't create (unless they have write access)

 Currently, this project has a solo maintainer, but the role may expand as the project grows.